 Data is taking an increasingly important place in our everyday lives.
-It is becoming the energy that powers the information age, and it is a renewable energy.
-But if data is to serve humanity, rather than the other way round, it will need individuals to step up and act like citizens of this new digital society.
-And that means asserting our rights to access and to use our own data.
+It is a form of energy, one that increasingly powers the information age.
+And it is renewable!
+But if data is to serve humanity, individuals need to have access to their data, so that they can act like citizens of this new digital society.

-Newly emerging technology allows individuals to do just that – to take private control of our own data.
+Newly emerging technology allows individuals to hold their personal data on private micro-servers, allowing them to take private control of their data.
 What we need now is companies to share the data they hold on us.
-We are initiating a campaign to persuade large corporations to do just that – to provide individuals with digital access to their own digital personal data.
+Our campaign aims to persuade and work with large data holders (large corporations and public bodies) to do just that – to provide individuals with digital access to their own digital personal data.

 We are timing this campaign to coincide with the arrival of the General Data Protection Regulation (“GDPR”), an EU regulation which comes into force in the UK in May 2018.
-This law gives citizens enhanced rights to access and use their data.
-It is still not quite clear how the new rights under the GDPR will be interpreted – we intend to push for law and practice to come together to give new powers to private citizens.
+This law gives citizens enhanced rights to access and move their data.
+We intend to push for law and practice to come together to give new powers to private citizens.

-Join our campaign and help shape the new digital society!
+Join our campaign, as an individual or an organisation, and help shape the new digital society!

 Fortunes have been made from it and dynasties built on it.
 Wars have been fought over it, and regimes overthrown to secure access to it.
 It was the single most valuable resource in the industrial age.
 We’re talking about crude oil, of course.